wilsoff/ws-proxy/README.md

 # Connecting - Starting Client

-Example python client `sample-client.py`
+See example python client `sample-client.py`

+See sample responses `sample-responses.md`

-Information on channel and event names can be found at https://github.com/BTCMarkets/API/wiki/websocket
+More information on channel and event names can be found at https://github.com/BTCMarkets/API/wiki/websocket